 - REPEAT – Repeat every time you dine!

-Your Dining Services believes that we can change the food system to reduce animal suffering.
-Our purchasing philosophy when it comes to animal products is three-tiered: We believe in supporting small farms, rewarding responsible mid-size ones, and using our market power to influence the big producers to improve their practices.
+Your Dining Services partner, Bon Appetit, believes that to be sustainable, the U.S. food system requires major, continuing improvements in how the animals we eat are raised.
+Our philosophy when it comes to animal products is three-tiered: We believe in supporting small farms, rewarding responsible mid-size ones, and using our market power to influence the big producers to improve their practices.

-We have led our industry in our early and detailed commitments to sourcing more humanely raised meat, poultry, and eggs:
+We have led our industry in the following commitments to source more humanely raised meat, poultry, and eggs:

-Commit to Green Monday to help save water and energy by eating vegetarian at least one ca week.
+Commit to Green Monday to help save water and energy by eating vegetarian at least once a week.
 We offer a delicious variety of plant-based options every day.
 Start your week off green!
 You can take the pledge at sustainability.wustl.edu.